Stanford-Mineral-X/EM_Surrogate_Inv3D/README.md

   * `Hyper_Param.npy`

 - Step 2: Place Files in the Correct Directory
-  Create a folder named Generated prior inside the Prior falsification/ directory, and move the four downloaded files into it (as shown in the repository structure above).
+  Create a folder named ‘Generated prior’ inside the ‘Prior falsification/’ directory, and move the four downloaded files into it (as shown in the repository structure above).

 ---

-** 🚀 Quick Start
+## 🚀 Quick Start
 1. Environment Setup
    Python: Make sure you have PyTorch installed to load the .pth surrogate weights.
    Julia: Navigate to the MCMC directory, activate and instantiate the package environment:

-      Bash
+      '''Bash
       cd "Stochastic inversion with McMC"
       julia --project=. -e 'using Pkg; Pkg.instantiate()'

-2. Running Inversion
+3. Running Inversion
    To start the 3D stochastic EM inversion using PPM MCMC, simply execute the main script:

-      Bash
+      '''Bash
       julia --project=.
-3D_EM_Stochastic_Inv.jl
+3D_EM_Stochastic_Inv.jl'

    Note: Inversion results and chains will be automatically saved into the Outputs/ folder or serialized as .jld2 files.

+---

 ## 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.